fabianurbve/Zenith-Scraper/README.md

 The entry point of the application.
 It orchestrates the flow by connecting the browser factory, the scraper core, and the data exporter in a clean, high-level execution block.

+📦 Build Instructions

+To generate the standalone executable with the official branding and icon, use the following command:

+pyinstaller.exe --onefile --icon=icon.ico --name="Zenith Scraper" main.py

 Developed by Fabian
 March, 2026